koby-a-close/BattingAverageProjection/README.md

 1) XGBRegression model using the Top 5 features for predicting batting average.

+2) Multiple Linear Regression model using all of the features provided.

-2) Multiple Linear Regression model using the same 5 features.
-Performed equally as well as the XGB model.
+2) Multiple Linear Regression model using the same 5 features as the XGB model.